...and a whole lot of patience. Just a few things that this crazy instrument has taught me along my journey. How about you?

 The years roll by, tunes are learned, and new ones take their place.
 Along the way we hang on to those tunes we like the most, and cherish them.
 They are our comfort, our solace, our hope for the future.
 In spite of ourselves, the tunes get better, and even better yet.

 And that magical day comes, after playing a tune, THE VOICES say that was lovely, Larry...play us ANOTHER...and I play another, my heart leaping for joy, and i continue the Journey, soaring high on eagles' wings.

 I'd love to hear your story of The Journey, and what you learned along the way.

 lawrence lamear has 8 friends.

 Humbled by this instrument

-Humbled by this instrument replied to topic 'What tunes are you working on with your newfound time at home now?'
-20 days
+Humbled by this instrument replied to topic 'What tune will you be focusing on this Holiday Weekend?'
+22 days

 Playing Since: 2005

 Experience Level: Novice